More Options For Cancer Immunotherapy

 Lewis Lanier is Professor and Chair of Microbiology and Immunology and Director of the Parker Institute for Cancer Immunotherapy at the University of California-San Francisco Medical School in San Francisco, California.

 IRA FLATOW: This is “Science Friday.”
 I’m Ira Flatow.
-Chemotherapy has been a standard practice for decades, but because it kills healthy cells as wild as cancerous ones, it has many side effects.
+Chemotherapy has been a standard practice for decades, but because it kills healthy cells as well as cancerous ones, it has many side effects.
 It’s now becoming clear that our immune systems are one of the best weapons we have.
 Our bodies come with an array of tools for removing unwelcome visitors.
 But tumors are also adept at telling our t-cells and lymphocytes to move along, there’s nothing to see here.

 So even as the field of immunotherapy advances, only a fraction of the patients respond, about 25% from melanoma, for example.
 And there can be an intense autoimmune backlash where the immune system starts to attack the rest of the body and not just the cancer.
 So what if you could cure your cancer, but at the cost of diabetes?
 That’s not a great idea.
 Well, like in any war, the one against cancer is sort of a chess game, learning to outsmart, out think, out move your enemy.
 Now there is one approach, try to activate more kinds of cells in the immune system to attack the tumor, use more of the tools on that cellular Swiss Army knife.